grocerycrud/documentation/3.x/getting_started/grocery-crud-enterprise-codeigniter-4.md

 Now you are ready basically to use grocery CRUD Enterprise.
 You only need some small modifications.
 The easiest way to create two private methods to your controller that it will look like this:
 <pre><code class="language-php">&lt;?php namespace App\Controllers;

-// Add those two lines at the beginning of your controller include(APPPATH .
-'Libraries/GroceryCrudEnterprise/autoload.php');
+// At the top of your controller file, add the following import use GroceryCrud\Core\GroceryCrud;
-use GroceryCrud\Core\GroceryCrud;

 ...